Rhine and Moselle

 Burg Ehrenbreitstein - one of the Koblenz attractions

-With the cable car you can cross the Rhine from Koblenz and drive to the castle Ehrenbreitstein on the ridge on the other bank of the Rhine.
-The view from one of the eighteen panoramic cabins is fantastic.
-Our photo shows the cable car from the Rheinufer in Koblenz.
-From the top you can see the Rhine, the city of Koblenz and the Upper Middle Rhine Valley UNESCO world heritage counts.
-On the way you also have a good view of the confluence of the Rhine and the Moselle.
+With the cable car you can cross the Rhine from Koblenz and go to Ehrenbreitstein Castle on the ridge on the other bank of the Rhine.
+The view from one of the panorama cabins is fantastic.
+Our photo shows the cable car from the banks of the Rhine in Koblenz.
+From above you can see the Rhine, the city of Koblenz and the Upper Middle Rhine Valley, which leads to the UNESCO world heritage counts.
+On the trip you also have a view of the confluence of the Rhine and Moselle rivers.
 (Map)

 Upper Middle Rhine Valley

-Koblenz is a city that belongs to the two rivers since 2002 Unesco World Heritage Upper Middle Rhine Valley.
-This is a tourism magnet with more than 2 million visitors per year.
-Come here, as we come here during the week, then you can enjoy this place in peace.
+Koblenz is a city that, along with its rivers, has been part of the Upper Middle Rhine Valley UNESCO World Heritage Site since 2002.
+It is a tourist magnet with more than 2 million visitors a year.
+If you come here during the week, you can enjoy this place in peace.

 You should also know this for a visit to the Deutsches Eck: